mayooear/gpt4-pdf-chatbot-langchain/README.md

 ### Setup Firebase

 We use firestore local emulation in dev.
+Mac users, be sure to install via brew install firebase-cli

 Add to your environment (e.g., .bashrc):
 `export FIRESTORE_EMULATOR_HOST="127.0.0.1:8080”`